4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 - SSL/TLS is increasingly being used in SSL VPNs (Secure Sockets Layer Virtual Private Networks).
 - SSL VPNs provide a secure way for users to connect to a private network over the internet using a web browser.
 They often operate at the application layer and allow secure access to specific applications, services, or resources.
 - SSL/TLS, being the underlying protocol for secure web communication, is well-suited for SSL VPNs.
 This approach provides a user-friendly and versatile way for remote users to access corporate resources securely without the need for specialized client software.
+---
+#### More questions

+**a.
+SSL/TLS was created for host-to-host (browser–webserver) communication.
+What device can turn SSL/TLS into a remote access VPN?**

+SSL/TLS can be turned into a remote access VPN through the use of SSL/TLS VPN concentrators or gateways.

+**b.
+In SSL/TLS remote access VPNs, to what device does the client authenticate itself?**

+In SSL/TLS remote access VPNs, the client authenticates itself to the SSL/TLS VPN gateway.

+**c.
+When a remote client transmits in an SSL/TLS VPN, how far does confidential transmission definitely extend?**

+Confidential transmission in an SSL/TLS VPN definitely extends up to the SSL/TLS VPN gateway.

+**d.
+What three services do SSL/TLS gateways commonly provide?**

+SSL/TLS gateways commonly provide encryption, authentication, and integrity services.

+**e.
+What is webification?**

+Webification refers to the process of adapting applications or services to be accessible and usable through a web interface.

+**f.
+What software does the client need for basic SSL/TLS VPN operation?**

+For basic SSL/TLS VPN operation, the client needs a web browser.

+**g.
+For what purposes may the client need additional downloaded software?**

+The client may need additional downloaded software for purposes such as enhanced security features, client customization, or additional functionality beyond basic SSL/TLS VPN capabilities.

+**h.
+Why installing the additional downloaded software on the browser may be problematic?**

+Installing additional downloaded software on the browser may be problematic due to compatibility issues, security concerns, and potential conflicts with existing browser extensions or settings.

+**i.
+Why is SSL/TLS attractive as a remote access VPN technology?**

+SSL/TLS is attractive as a remote access VPN technology due to its widespread support, ease of use, and the ability to establish secure connections without requiring specialized client software.

+**j.
+What problems do companies face if they use it as a remote access VPN technology?**

+Companies using SSL/TLS as a remote access VPN technology may face challenges related to limited control over endpoint security, potential vulnerabilities in the SSL/TLS protocol, and the need for continuous monitoring of evolving security threats.

+**k.
+Which of the three types of VPNs can SSL/TLS support?**

+SSL/TLS can support remote access VPNs.

 # Ch3.11: IPSEC